Research and Collaboration

 AMBA would utilise its dedicated communications team to ensure the study maximises its reach and impact.

-As standard, we would release and distribute the report to AMBA’s key stakeholders (Deans, Directors, other Business School professionals).
+As standard, we would release and distribute the report to AMBA’s key stakeholders (Deans, Directors, and other Business School professionals).
 We would also put in place a bespoke PR strategy, which would encompass the distribution of a press kit (containing a press release, the research outputs and a fact sheet) to targeted print, online and broadcast media organisations within higher education and business sectors from across the globe.

 We could also explore further ways to project the research to target audiences.
 This could be in the form of a roundtable with senior stakeholders, a conference presentation (AMBA hosts a range through the year) or another marketing event.